GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 continue calling the APIs.<br>
 <br>
-Websites could expect approximately one request per hour from Privacy Sandbox, and other potentially entities may query as well.
+Websites could expect approximately one request per hour from Privacy Sandbox, and other potential entities may query as well.
 This will be conducted via the enrollment system's own mechanism to query enrolled entities' servers and ensure the attestation file is valid.
 <br>